Home » The Image of the Other » #LivingParma: How I Entered the Home of Every Barista

 Living in a smaller city also pushed me to make the most out of what’s accessible.
 Theoretically speaking, fewer options lead to a more monotonous living, but it’s up to us to use the available resources in a creative way.
 Personally, I became more mindful and caught myself experiencing joy by observing small things that don’t matter at first glance, and I would have easily ignored in Sofia – such as a newly erected monument or beautiful alleys I hadn’t seen before.

-A Much Easier Life
+A Much Easier Life in Parma

-Inside Teatro Farnese, built in 1618 (Photo: Private)
+Inside Teatro Farnese, built in 1618 (photo: private)

 Going out for a simple walk with friends in the Bulgarian capital sometimes requires planning a week in advance, schedule coordination, and taking into consideration the traffic and public transport.
 In Parma, on the contrary, you schedule it 20 minutes in advance, and you’re good to go.